-I create my studio prints in my office and art studio, using an iMac, an Epson 11000XL scanner, and an Epson SC-P900 photo printer.
+I create my studio prints using an iMac, Photoshop®, an Epson 11000XL scanner, and an Epson SC-P900 photo printer.
 I print only with Epson archival inks and papers.

-Creating my "Demure Fox" print was a little more complicated.
+Creating "Demure Fox" was a little more complicated.

-In Photoshop, I replaced the original background with an image I took while traveling on the bus from Bangor, Maine, to Boston.
+I erased the "backyard", from her eyes upward, and replaced that area with an image I took while traveling on the bus from Bangor, Maine, to Boston.

-Learn how to create CitraSolv images using National Geographic magazines here.
+(Learn how to create CitraSolv papers using National Geographic magazines here.)

 Studio prints are available at Handworks Gallery, mounted on cradled wood panels with archival fixatives, and sealed with cold wax for protection from the elements.